The Lost Viking Ship

 This from Great God Pan: The Mysterious Lost Ship of the Desert:

-According to the book Lost Gold and Silver Mines of the West (1963), by Eugene L. Conrotto, from the January, 1939, issue of Desert Magazine, in an article by Charles C. Niehuis, Niehuis had interviewed the widow of Santiago Socia, Petra Socia Tucker.
+According to the book Lost Gold and Silver Mines of the West (1963), by Eugene L. Conrotto, from DESERT MAGAZINE, January, 1939, page 13, in an article by Charles C. Niehuis, Niehuis had interviewed the widow of Santiago Socia, Petra Socia Tucker.
 She was visiting her second husband Jim Tucker at the Arizona Pioneer's Home in Prescott and told Niehuis it was her first husband, Santiago Socia, that saw and knew the ship's location.
 Socia had told her it was in a narrow box canyon with sheer high walls and a sandy bottom.
 He said, "partially buried there was a boat of ancient appearance --- an open boat but big, with round metal disks on its sides."

 There is some discrepancy regarding the shields.
 Botts told me that on the side of the ship she was on there were no signs of any shields visible, only markings, four deep, where they were once attached.
 In his initial reports to his wife, Socia told her there were metal disks on the side of the ship he saw.
 However, what he had with him when he returned home after long day of searching was a weathered round wooden shield his wife said was twice the size of a large tortilla.